reiver/go-chainid/README.md

 The data for the **chain-id**s comes from https://chainid.network/

-This package provides those **chain-id**s are **constants**, which are easily usable by programs written in the Go programming language.
+This package provides those **chain-id**s as **constants**, which are easily usable by programs written in the Go programming language.

 ## Documention